What Are First Conditionals?

 If the 'if clause' comes at the beginning of the sentence, it must be followed by a comma (,) .
 For example:

 If the sentence begins with the main clause, there is no need for a comma between the two clauses.
 Here are the examples:

 Since the result is stated at the beginning of the sentence, we don't need a comma.

 The use of 'will' or 'won't' is not allowed in the if-clause of a first conditional sentence.
 The main clause should include a future simple tense, while the if-clause must always use a present simple tense.
 Check out the examples:

 If clause cannot imply a future meaning.

-This is zero type conditional, therefore there is no modals in the main clause.
+This is zero type conditional, therefore there are no modals in the main clause.

-This is type 1 conditional and we used the modal 'can' in the main clause, because we should have a modal in type 1 conditionals.
+This is type I conditional and the modal 'can' is used in the main clause.

-As mentioned before, modals can be used in result clauses.
+As mentioned before, modals can be used in the result clauses.

-We can use any present tense in if clause.
+We can use any present tense in the if-clause.